Microsoft Negotiations

 Below, we cover each briefly, with tips on negotiation angles:

 • Microsoft 365 Copilot: Microsoftโ€™s new AI-powered productivity assistant is priced at a hefty $30 per user/month (on top of E3/E5) for business customers.
 Notably, Microsoft has taken a one-price-for-all approach โ€“ unlike other licenses, Copilot has no volume discount tiers; a 100-user company pays the same $30 as a 100,000-user company.
-This means traditional discount strategies are harder here โ€“ Microsoft is positioning Copilot as a high-value, scarce offering with a premium price.
-In negotiations, Microsoft is generally resistant to discounting Copilot directly.
+This means that traditional discount strategies are less effective here โ€“ Microsoft is positioning Copilot as a high-value, scarce offering with a premium price.
+In negotiations, Microsoft is generally resistant to directly discounting Copilot.
 Instead, the tactic we see is to bundle Copilot discussions with your broader deal.
 For example, rather than asking โ€œGive us Copilot at $20 instead of $30,โ€ frame it as: โ€œIf we adopt Copilot for 1,000 users, we need you to provide a better discount on our E5 licenses to offset the cost,โ€ or โ€œWe will consider Copilot, but only if overall our Microsoft 365 spend stays within $X โ€“ what can you do on other line items?โ€.
 Microsoft often responds by expanding discounts on the remaining 365 suite or offering extra services, rather than explicitly lowering the Copilot unit price.
 Use Microsoftโ€™s strategic motive to your advantage: they badly want marquee customers on Copilot to showcase AI leadership.
 If you have genuine interest in Copilot, dangle that interest as leverage: e.g. โ€œWe might purchase Copilot in year 2 for all users, but weโ€™ll need price protection or a discount in our agreement to make that feasible.โ€ Also consider negotiating a pilot/trial: get a small number of Copilot licenses thrown in for 3-6 months to evaluate โ€“ Microsoft might agree if it could lead to a big rollout.
 Summarize Copilot as a bargaining chip: tie your willingness to adopt it to Microsoft’s giving on other points (or overall spend commitments).
 And if the value proposition doesnโ€™t justify the cost, be ready to walk away or limit deployment, which can be a negotiation stance (โ€œWeโ€™ll revisit Copilot next year if pricing improves or value is provenโ€).

-• Teams Phone: Microsoft Teams Phone (formerly Phone System) enables PBX and calling capabilities in Teams.
-E5 includes the Teams Phone system license, while E3 users must have a Teams Phone add-on ($8 user/month, increasing to $10 in 2025) to get the same functionality.
+• Microsoft Teams Phone (formerly Phone System) enables PBX and calling capabilities within Teams.
+E5 includes the Teams Phone system license, whereas E3 users must have a Teams Phone add-on ($8 per user/month, increasing to $10 in 2025) to obtain the same functionality.
 Additionally, Microsoftโ€™s PSTN calling plans are separate per-minute or per-user bundles.
 When negotiating, first clarify your telephony strategy: are you moving all users to Teams Phone or just a subset?
 If youโ€™re replacing a legacy phone system (Cisco, Avaya, etc.) with Teams, this is a big win for Microsoft โ€“ use that. โ€œWeโ€™re considering moving 1000 users to Teams Phone, but Zoom and RingCentral are also options.
 What can Microsoft do on pricing to make this decision easy?โ€ Such a statement puts Microsoft on notice that the revenue is not guaranteed.
 Since Microsoft just hiked Teams Phone pricing by 25% (from $8 to $10), effective Apr 2025, customers have a valid gripe about cost.
 If your deal closes before that date, you can push for grandfathered pricing or ask for discounts or credits to offset the increase.
 One tactic: negotiate a bundled discount on E5 if you plan to use Teams Phone.
 Microsoftโ€™s price increase is intended to make E5 more attractive (since E5 includes Phone) โ€“ highlight that: โ€œBy raising the Phone add-on price, Microsoft is pushing us toward E5.
 If thatโ€™s the case, we need E5 at, say, only $15 more per user than E3 (effectively giving a discount that nullifies the Phone upcharge).โ€

 In all cases with add-ons, take a holistic view.
 It might be better to negotiate a bigger discount on the whole E5 suite than to bargain each add-on separately.